New Healthcare IT Helps Doctors Achieve Precision, Efficiency

 “I want updates from my patients, but the outdated emphasis on face-to-face visits often makes this impossible.
 Text, email and videoconferencing should be commonplace for follow-up, even though regulations and reimbursements pose formidable barriers,” Dr. Gurpreet Dhaliwal wrote in a Wall Street Journal blog.

 Ultrasound app: Imaging on devices

 Patients who visit a clinic may notice an increased use of ultrasound.
 Doctors can now plug an ultrasound transducer into a tablet.
 As ultrasound technology gets smaller and more portable, some doctors believe the devices will soon be carried around as standard equipment, like stethoscopes.

-The modern ultrasound app offers significantly improved color sensitivity and spatial resolution, providing enough detail to help doctors diagnose everything from cancer in the liver or lymph nodes to inflammation in the elbow.
-Reading the images is becoming part of the curriculum at many medical schools.
+Modern ultrasound apps also offers significantly improved color sensitivity and spatial resolution, providing enough detail to help doctors diagnose everything from cancer in the liver or lymph nodes to inflammation in the elbow.
+And reading the images is becoming part of the curriculum at many medical schools.

 3–D brain mapping

 Advanced imagery is also helping doctors treat patients with Parkinson’s disease, epilepsy and other brain disorders.
 Using 3–D brain mapping, doctors attach electrodes to parts of the brain while a patient is conscious, recording where seizures or tremors occur so that surgery can later be performed with precision.
 While MRI scans can only resolve features down to about a millimeter, a 3–D map provides nanoscale resolution in millionths of a millimeter.
 The procedure can also be used during surgery to test areas of the brain that cause movement.

-Because it allows doctors to see abnormal connections between individual brain cells, 3-D mapping could lead in the future to the visual diagnosis of mental problems such as schizophrenia or depression.
+Because 3-D mapping allows doctors to see abnormal connections between individual brain cells, in the future it could lead to the visual diagnosis of mental problems such as schizophrenia or depression.